11 William Montacute-June 1355

 Later in the evening, At Lady Eleanors suggestion the Earl accompanied her to the cavern.

 ‘Eleanor, where is Guillam?
 Don Fernandino has been wounded; we do not know how badly.
-Ximene will not come with us to Bordeaux.
+Ximene does not want to come with us to Bordeaux.
 None of us has any knowledge of the Cathar routes through the mountains or the location of Cathar safe houses.
 We need Guillam to guide Ximene and John to safety.
 Guillam’s knowledge may not be up to date, but he does have knowledge.’

 Lady Eleanor’s head bowed and then she stared vacantly into the darkness above.